rmorison/rmorison.github.io/content/posts/how-i-org.md

 ## Features, Features, and more Features {#features-features-and-more-features}

-Emacs org-mode has a dizzying array of [features](https://orgmode.org/features.html) and this walk-through is only meant to capture the essence of how I org.
+Emacs Org-mode has a dizzying array of [features](https://orgmode.org/features.html) and this walk-through is only meant to capture the essence of how I org.
 I don't use all of these, but for reference, here goes...

 -   [Tags](https://orgmode.org/manual/Tags.html)
 -   [Habits](https://orgmode.org/manual/Tracking-your-habits.html)